shotstack/shotstack-sdk-ruby/README.md

 A server based render farm takes care of rendering the videos allowing multiple videos to be created simultaneously.

-For examples of how to use the SDK to create videos using code checkout the PHP demo repo: https://github.com/shotstack/ruby-demos
+For examples of how to use the SDK to create videos using code checkout the Ruby demo repo: https://github.com/shotstack/ruby-demos

 ## Contents <!-- omit in toc -->
 - [Using the Ruby SDK](#using-the-ruby-sdk)